-The risks to the organization's information and information processing facilities from business processes involving external parties is identified and appropriate controls implemented before granting access.
+These are risks to the Bank's data and information-processing facilities arising from business processes involving external parties.
+Where relevant risks are identified, appropriate controls are implemented before granting access.

 4) Asset Management

 All assets of the Bank are clearly identified and an inventory of all important assets drawn up and maintained.
 There are many types of assets, including: